smallwat3r/shhh/README.md

 Then we need to launch Celery beat that will be triggered by the worker to delete the expired records from the database every minutes.

-To launch our Celery worker, open a third terminal window, go to the project, activate your virtual env and run
+To launch Celery beat, open a third terminal window, go to the project, activate your virtual env and run

 ```sh